icerockdev/moko-resources/README.md

 Sample `mpp-hierarhical` contains usage of `org.jetbrains.kotlin.native.cocoapods` plugin and unit tests with resources usage.
+`Jvm-sample` to run it you should use IntelliJ IDEA.
+`macOS-sample` it contains two schemes.
+TestProj is the sample app and TestHierarchical is a splash-screen.
+`android-sample` TestHierarchical creates two launchers, the first one starts the sample-app at once, the second one allows to choose language before starting the sample.

 ## Set Up Locally
 - The [resources directory](resources) contains the `resources` library;